 When you were little, were there special dishes that someone made just for you as a special treat?
-This Banana Pecan French Toast is one of those for me.
+Mama’s Banana Pecan French Toast is one of those for me.
 Mama used to make it to surprise me on mornings when I had a special day ahead.
 The tradition held throughout my life.
 I remember the first day of my job as a bank teller when I was 18, waking up and putting on my shiny new business clothes, walking into the kitchen, and finding Mama plating up Banana Pecan French Toast with a big grin.

 It’s such a treat to make special things for your family.
 Little things like that remind them that they are treasured, important, and the act itself brings us just as much (if not more) joy to us as it does to them.